00mjk/Public_Adblock_Filters/README.md

-# Public_Adblock_Filters
+# adblock-lists
-Blocklists I created that can be shared and distributed worldwide.
+Adblock filters I created that can be shared and distributed worldwide.